Reon482/Road_accident_Analysis/README.md

 # Road_accident_Analysis

-This road accident dashboard provides an overview of various accident statistics, such as casualties by type, vehicle, road conditions, and time.
-Below are the key insights:
+**This road accident dashboard provides an overview of various accident statistics, such as casualties by type, vehicle, road conditions, and time.**

+## key insights:

 - 417,883 total casualties are reported.
 The most casualties involve cars (333,485), making up 79.8% of the total.
 - Single carriageways are the most common location for accidents, accounting for 309.7k casualties.